 However, a PLA offers no guarantee against strikes.
 For example, strikes on government-mandated PLA projects in the summer of 2011 halted five local projects in the New York City area and a number of public projects in Indiana.
 Similar strikes occurred on public PLA projects in the Chicago area in 2010 and on a private PLA project in Chicago in 2006.
 In 1999, union carpenters working on the union-only San Francisco Airport expansion struck over wages even though their union had signed a PLA.
 The union electricians, plumbers and painters also went on strike in support of the union carpenters.
-The strike cost $1 million.
-The project, already a month behind schedule, lost even more time.
+The strike cost $1 million and the project, already a month behind schedule, lost even more time.

-We have completed numerous strike-free projects without PLAs; obviously labor stability is not dependent on PLAs, nor does it necessarily flow from such agreements.
+[Insert Company Name] has completed numerous strike-free projects without PLAs; obviously labor stability is not dependent on PLAs, nor does it necessarily flow from such agreements.

 Finally, in today’s construction marketplace, many union collective bargaining agreements already contain a promise against strikes, so the alleged need to enter into a PLA to prevent labor unrest may be a moot point.
 Before deciding whether a PLA is appropriate for USACE work, it is important for USACE officials to become familiar with the collective bargaining agreements of trade unions that may work on this project.